ewimpey/code-to-omaha/README.md

 ## Step 3: Fill Out Your Bracket

-Fill out the bracket by running `fill_bracket.py`.
+Fill out the bracket by running `python fill-bracket.py`.
 This will first prompt you for your GitHub username.

 Then you'll be promptedto provide the winner and runner-up for each round.